jeremytammik/tbc/a/1628_get_new_element_ids.md

 - retrieving newly created elements: https://stackoverflow.com/questions/48869272/python-revit-part-utils-how-to-get-append-the-results-out
   https://forums.autodesk.com/t5/revit-api-forum/how-to-get-a-merged-part-after-merging-with-some-parts/td-p/7772648
 I believe I just answered a very similar question in the Revit API discussion forum thread on [how to get a merged part after merging with some parts](https://forums.autodesk.com/t5/revit-api-forum/how-to-get-a-merged-part-after-merging-with-some-parts/td-p/7772648):
 You can subscribe to [the DocumentChanged event](http://www.revitapidocs.com/2018.1/988dd6cf-fcaa-85d2-622d-c50f13917a13.htm) just before calling CreateParts, and unsubscribe just afterwards.
 That will tell you all the element ids added to the database during the call.
 This is demonstrated in the discussion on [retrieving newly placed family instances](http://thebuildingcoder.typepad.com/blog/2010/06/place-family-instance.html).

- #RevitAPI @AutodeskRevit #bim #dynamobim @AutodeskForge #ForgeDevCon
+Retrieving newly created element ids in #RevitAPI @AutodeskRevit #bim #dynamobim @AutodeskForge #ForgeDevCon http://bit.ly/new_element_ids

+An add-in will often need to retrieve the elements that it just created for further processing.
+Frequently, the Revit API method used to create them will return their element ids.
+Sometimes, that is not the case.
+Now this topic arose again in a couple of cases and brought some other aspects to mind &ndash; Using the element lister
+&ndash; Consecutive element ids
-&ndash;
+&ndash; Retrieving recently added elements
-...
+&ndash; AEC job openings in Munich and elsewhere...

 --->

-### Retrieving Newly Created Elements
+### Retrieving Newly Created Element Ids

 An add-in will often need to retrieve the elements that it just created for further processing.